 Appendix E: Out of band protection requirements for adjacent band spectrum licensed receivers

-Arrangements to protect spectrum licensed receivers from out of band interference from apparatus licensed services in adjacent bands are set out in Managing Interference to Spectrum Licensed Receivers - 800 MHz Band) 2012.
+Arrangements to protect spectrum licensed receivers from out of band interference from apparatus licensed services in adjacent bands are set out in Radiocommunications Advisory Guidelines (Managing Interference to Spectrum Licensed Receivers – 850/900 MHz Bands) 2021.
 This appendix replicates parameters from these guidelines for ease of reference.
-Additional provisions, based on specifications from 3GPP TS 36.104, have also been included in this appendix to aid coexistence of fixed link transmitters and spectrum licensed receivers.

 Coordination is to be made on a ‘first-in-time’ basis, where a new service is coordinated against existing registered services.
 Additional filtering on the fixed link transmitter may be required to meet these requirements.

 The spectrum licensed receiver compatibility requirement, antenna gain and RF filtering characteristics are detailed in Table E1.

+The maximum interfering power level transmitted within the occupied channel of the transmitter (measured at the input of the registered spectrum licenced receiver) are:

+detailed in Table E2 for registered recevers operating in the range 814-845 MHz;

-Maximum interfering power levels are detailed in Table E2For receivers operating the frequency range.
+-15 dBm mean power for registered receivers operating in the frequency range 890-915 MHz.

-.
+Table E1: Spectrum licence receiver parameters, where FreqOffset is the band edge frequency separation (in MHz) between the spectrum licensed receiver and the fixed link transmitter